willbernascimento/join_text/README.md

 $ sudo cp /pathTofile/join_text.py /usr/local/bin/
 ```

-## Windows and Mac OS
+## Windows and MacOSX
 I believe the script should work on these systems, but I have no deeper knowledge to configure this script on them.
 Feel free to develop your solutions.

 ## USAGE
-In the working directory replet of .txt files, all you need is:
+In the working directory replete of .txt files, all you need is:

 ```bash
 $ join_text